Jschnizer/Senior-Design/code/User Documentation.md

 3. Open another terminal and navigate to code/client
 4. Run *npm start*

-## To run the python server to access the AI model:
-1. Navigate to model/server
-2. Run *python server.py*

 # Application Running
 1. When you run *npm start*, it will launch the application.
-Otherwise, by default, it will run on port 3000 (while it is still in development) so you can navigate to [localhost:3000](http://localhost:3000) to access the app
+Otherwise, by default, it will run on port 3000 so you can navigate to [localhost:3000](http://localhost:3000) to access the app
 2. Log into the application with the credentials associated with the email that was entered in the spotify developer console
 3. Upon logging in, you will be brought to the home page of the application.
 Here you may enter any contextual inputs or criteria you are interested in for song generation.
 4. Once the criteria is entered, click 'Generate Playlist' at the bottom of the page to begin.

+---
+*The following sections outline how to use the SoundScape app*

 # SoundScape Home Page
 1. Top Bar Buttons for Navigation and Testing